National Museum Cardiff

 - | www.museumwales.ac.uk

 - View venue & entry details

-As you'd expect, there are galleries devoted to the development of Welsh art, with outstanding landscapes by Thomas Jones and Richard Wilson and numerous other works by Augustus and Gwen John.
+The development of Welsh art is explored through outstanding landscapes by Thomas Jones and Richard Wilson as well as other works by Augustus and Gwen John.
 Sir Watkin Williams-Wynn and Dylan Thomas are among the faces on display in the gallery of notable Welsh figures.

 The geological and archaeological collections follow the geographical evolution of Wales up to the end of the last ice age, before going in search of the origins of early Welsh man.
 A multimedia installation recreates the experience of South Wales 200 million years ago, while fossils and plant and animal life add further detail to the picture.
 Of particular interest from the later archaeological galleries is the beautiful collection of Bronze Age gold jewellery and artefacts.

 Art Funded works

 Nineteen of Nicolas Poussin's paintings take Moses as their subject.
 The Finding of Moses from 1651 is distinguished not only by the animated detail of the foreground scene, but also by the accuracy of the archaeological background.